atamberg/cs341-firegl/final/final.md

 - [Toon and Sobel Inspiration](https://www.shadertoy.com/view/4dVGRW)
 - [Sobel Outline](https://www.vertexfragment.com/ramblings/unity-postprocessing-sobel-outline/#sobel-outlines-as-a-post-processing-effect)

 **Note**: We used LLMs to find some resources and give us ideas for implementing the more cosmetic parts of our project.
 For example, using zig-zagging motions and buoyancy to make more realistic fire.
 We also used AI for troubleshooting.
 We did not generate entire chunks of code and paste them into our project.
-(AIs used: ChatGPT, ClaudeAI.)
+We used ChatGPT and ClaudeAI.